<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 Click to tweet from the Chaser blog - button

-While automated email chasing using our effective email templates will get you most of the way there, there’s no getting around the fact that sometimes you’ll have to pick up the phone and ask for payment.
+Chaser's award-winning automated cloud-based platform also saves our users around 15 hours weekly on credit control management tasks.
+While automated email chasing using our effective email templates will get you most of the way there, there's no getting around the fact that sometimes you'll have to pick up the phone and ask for payment.
+Chaser has already advised on avoiding difficult conversations with customers on overdue invoices.
+However, if you need to follow up with a phone call, here are six of our most tried and tested effective scripts for credit control phone calls.

 CM-202208-10 Call Scripts to get Invoices Paid - blog ad banner (1)

-1. Make sure your information is correct and up to date - The last thing you want to be doing is making a phone call to chase an invoice that’s already been paid.
+1. Make sure your information is correct and up to date - The last thing you want to be doing is making a phone call to chase an invoice that's already been paid.
+Using Chaser's centralised hub is an excellent way to track invoices and payments in a way that's easy to understand at a glance.
+It tells you the due date of the late payment, the invoice number, and various payment details that help you get your story straight.

-• The correct invoice reference number.
+• The correct invoice number.

-• What goods or services the invoice is in relation to.
+• What goods or services the invoice is in relation to

 • Invoice issue date and stated payment date.